The Total Chromatic Quasisymmetric Functions of a Graph: Background

 The CSF of a graph does not satisfy the usual deletion-contraction formula that chromatic polynomials do.
 However, it satisfies a variant of it involving the near-contraction operation. \begin{thm}~\cite[Proposition 3.1]{alisteprieto2022markedgraphschromaticsymmetric} Let $G$ be a simple graph and consider an edge $e\in G$.
 Then, \end{thm} As mentioned in~\cite{alisteprieto2022markedgraphschromaticsymmetric}, if $e$ is an internal edge, then the graphs represented in the RHS of~\eqref{eq: del/contract sym} all have one fewer edge than $G$.
 Thus, applying this relation to these three graphs, we can compute the chromatic symmetric function of $G$ as the sum of chromatic symmetric functions of graphs with 2 fewer internal edges than $G$.
 Since forests of star graphs are the only graphs with no internal edges, eventually this process leads to writing the chromatic symmetric function of any graph $G$ as the sum of products of the chromatic symmetric function of star graphs.

 In 2014, Shareshian and Wachs~\cite{shareshian2016chromaticquasisymmetricfunctions} introduced a refinement of the CSF of a graph within the framework of quasisymmetric functions. \begin{defn} Let $G$ be a graph with a labeling $L$.
-The chromatic quasisymmetric function (CQSF) of $G$ is defined as
+The chromatic quasisymmetric function (CQF) of $G$ is defined as

-\end{defn} Their motivation came from the connection of the CQSF of graphs and to the cohomology of the Hessenberg varieties.
+\end{defn} Their motivation came from the connection of the CQF of graphs and to the cohomology of the Hessenberg varieties.
 As stated in the introduction, it is important to note that the analog of Stanley-Stembridge conjecture, known as \emph{Shareshian-Wachs conjecture} and stated in Conjecture~\ref{conj: SW-conjecture}, remains open.

 Now, the ascent statistic is also defined when we consider a graph with an orientation instead of a graph with a labeling (see Section~\ref{subsec: graphs}).
-Therefore, we also consider the following variant of the CQSF of a graph. \begin{defn} Let $G=(V,E)$ be a simple graph with an orientation $\gamma$.
+Therefore, we also consider the following variant of the CQF of a graph. \begin{defn} Let $G=(V,E)$ be a simple graph with an orientation $\gamma$.
 The chromatic quasisymmetric function of $G$ is defined to be

 \end{defn} \begin{remark} To simplify the notation, we drop the alphabet from the symmetric and quasisymmetric functions.
-For instance, $\chi_G$ denotes the CSF of the graph $G$ and $\chi_G(q)$ denotes the CQSF of the graph $G$. \end{remark}
+For instance, $\chi_G$ denotes the CSF of the graph $G$ and $\chi_G(q)$ denotes the CQF of the graph $G$. \end{remark}